 Recommended: Best ways to explore Bruges while in Belgium

 Bruges is postcard perfect medieval town is a testament to the ensemble and reminiscences of Middle Ages of the burghers is essentially known as the Venice of the north and transports you to a forgotten era of this quaint town of Flanders which is the Dutch-speaking northern part of Belgium.
 A Bruges city card lets you in the hotspots for free.
+Best ways to explore Bruges has it that on your Belgium travels, Bruges should be your number one stop for its infinite wealth.
 A quick orientation in the rendezvous points of the city can be done on foot or bike.
 The charm of the Ancient Brugge can be captured from Fussen, Blinde Ezelstraat or Blind Donkey Alley, Peerdunbrug, Wollestraat, Steenstraat, Breidelstraat, Poortersloge of Burgher’s Lodge of the Bourgeois, Poertoren or Powder Tower and.

 Frites and mayonnaise, Belgian waffles with Nutella, icing sugar and Chantilly cream, caramel in apple balsamic vinegar, almond praline with quinoa and bacon, mussels, North Sea prawns, waffles with whipped cream or wafel met slagroom with toppings, apple tart, Ciney Beer, Jupiler beer are a must try.
 Belgian chocolate is of high quality yet morish and must try.